 The Chief of Police handles the day-to-day operations of the Police Department.
-He is primarily responsible for the overall management and direction of the police department, which includes five sections; the Patrol Section; the Communications Section; Detective Section; Administrative Section and Dog Control Section.
+He is primarily responsible for the overall management and direction of the police department, which includes four sections; the Patrol Section; Detective Section; Administrative Section and Dog Control Section.
 In addition, the Chief of Police is responsible for liaison with other Town departments, elected Town Officials, government and private sector agencies, and various community and neighborhood organizations.

 The Glenville Police Department serves a population of approximately 28,000 including the Village of Scotia, and covers approximately 50 square miles of territory.
-The department is comprised of 22 sworn officers, 11 dispatchers, 2 secretaries and 1 dog control officer.
+The department is comprised of 22 sworn officers, 2 secretaries and 1 dog control officer.
 The department received over 15,000 calls for service last year.

 History Of Police Service In The Town Of Glenville

 1821- Town of Glenville legally created and 4 Constables appointed.